yangdanny97/flake8-bugbear/README.rst

 **B027**: Empty method in abstract base class, but has no abstract decorator.
 Consider adding @abstractmethod.

-**B028**: No explicit stacklevel keyword argument found.
+**B028**: No explicit stacklevel argument found.
 The warn method from the warnings module uses a stacklevel of 1 by default.
 This will only show a stack trace for the line on which the warn method is called.
 It is therefore recommended to use a stacklevel of 2 or greater to provide more information to the user.